Top strategies to help grandchildren with college

-With the holiday season upon us, there is a new way grandparents may want to consider spoiling their grandchildren.
+With the holiday season approaching, there is a terrific way grandparents may want to consider spoiling their grandchildren.

 Today’s retirees have accumulated wealth at unprecedented levels and combined with the rising cost of college, many now are taking advantage of an opportunity to provide a legacy of education to their grandchildren.

 However, without understanding the proper strategies, many well-intended grandparents can unnecessarily cost their grandkids money or at the very least, not maximize the dollars they are giving.